HSLP Applications Now Open!

 - 2024 Program

 The 2024 High School Leaders Program will be held Saturday, July 13 through Saturday, July 27.
 All students are housed at the University of Virginia in Charlottesville for the duration of the program.
-Aside from some field trips, the students will spend most of their time on grounds at the University.
-Students are required the attend the entire program.
+Aside from some field trips, the students will spend most of their time on the University’s Grounds.
+Students are required to attend the entire program.

-A typical program day starts at 8am with breakfast and class begins promptly at 9am.
+A typical program day starts at 8am with breakfast and classes beginning promptly at 9am.
 Lectures, presentations, discussions, and workshops run throughout the day with multiple breaks and a lunch hour.
-Dinner takes place at the dining halls each evening around 5pm, after which students may work on their culminating project or share free time with classmates.
+Dinner takes place at the dining halls each evening around 5:30pm, after which students may work on their culminating project or share free time with classmates.
 Program Managers, all of whom are alumni of High School Leaders Programs, live on site with the students and are available to assist students at all times.

 - HSLP Participants

-Students will be staying in dormitories on the grounds of the University of Virginia.
-For 2023, we anticipate that participants will have the option of selecting either a shared room or an individual room.
+Students will be staying in dormitories on the Grounds of the University of Virginia.
+For 2024, we anticipate that participants will have the option of selecting either a shared room or an individual room.

 A typical HSLP cohort includes no more than 32 students who either: attend a public or private Virginia high school; are a Virginia resident attending high school in another state; or are home schooled in Virginia.
 Students must be at least 16 years old by the start of the HSLP and may be in their sophomore, junior, or senior years at the time they apply.
 Students come from across Virginia, representing diverse communities.